BlueTeaLondon/heroku-buildpack-libreoffice-for-heroku-18/README.md

 ```

 Optionally, create a `LibreOfficeAppImage` file to change the installed version to something other than the latest `fresh`.
-The file should contain only two lines; one for the version and one for the url to an AppImage.
+The file should contain only an url for an AppImage.
 For example the latest `still` can be installed with:
 ```
-still.basic-x86_64
 https://libreoffice.soluzioniopen.com/stable/still/LibreOffice-still.basic-x86_64.AppImage
 ```